-It is important to remember that, as part of a treatment process the flight holes are not filled in therefore are visible to anyone looking for evidence of timber infestation; interpretation of whether the infestation is current, or historical, can be contentious to say the least.
+It is important to remember that, as part of a treatment process, the flight holes are not filled in therefore they are visible to anyone looking for evidence of timber infestation; interpretation of whether the infestation is current, or historical, can be contentious to say the least.

 Your need for an independent assessment may be driven by one of several factors:

 You may be looking to sell a property that you own, and which has been treated but the guarantee has lapsed, or is in-valid as the treatment contractor is no longer trading, and you require a report prior putting your property on the market.